optimizely/agent/README.md

 #### Prometheus metrics

 Optimizely Agent also supports Prometheus metrics.
-Prometheus is an open-source systems for monitoring and alerting toolkit.
+Prometheus is an open-source toolkit for monitoring and alerting.
 You can use it to collect and visualize metrics in a time-series database.

 To access the Prometheus metrics, you can use the `/metrics` endpoint with a Prometheus server.
 The metrics are exposed in a format that Prometheus can scrape and aggregate.